mrinaldhillon/libinput-config/README.md

 * In contrast to the touchpad `scroll-factor` that always works, the mouse `discrete-scroll-factor` only works if your compositor supports high-resolution scroll wheels.
-* `scroll-button` excepts a key code from the [Linux input event code list] which is incompatible with the one used by X11.
+* `scroll-button` accepts a key code from the [Linux input event code list] which is incompatible with the one used by X11.
 * For obvious reasons, `remap-key` can be used multiple times to remap different keys.

-[Linux input event code list]: https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h#L64
+[Linux input event code list]: https://github.com/torvalds/linux/blob/bb7c241fae6228e89c0286ffd6f249b3b0dea225/include/uapi/linux/input-event-codes.h#L355

 ## How to uninstall